 On the literature review, the reviewer recommends a number of key scholarship that should be included.
 In discussing this scholarship, the reviewer asks whether the legitimation function it raises is compatible with the case of Vietnam.

 I thank the reviewer for the helpful suggestion.
 Where space permitted I have included reference to this scholarship, most important of which is Morgenbesser (2016).
-In the newly added Section 1, I build on this work to argue that information gathering is possible if the regime exercise restraint in terms of which manipulation strategies to use (instead of just the level of manipulation).
+In the newly added Section 1, I build on this work to argue that information gathering is possible if the regime exercises restraint in terms of which manipulation strategies to use (instead of just the level of manipulation).
 This strategy, however, is feasible only in hegemonic regimes, especially those backed by a strong and efficient ruling party.

 Regarding the legitimation function, I added to Section 3 a discussion about how other functions of authoritarian elections may reduce the range of information that autocrats can seek.
 In regimes like Vietnam, securing legitimacy through overwhelming victories is one of these other functions.
 My argument then follows: it is because of the restriction placed by other functions of elections that autocrats cannot make elections reveal all the possible information.